 4. Limit Your Losses

 Sometimes a betting strategy might require a bit of fine tuning in the beginning.
-The aim of the game is to profit as greatly as possible with your winning selections and make sure losing bets have an element of damage limitation.
-However, the more work you put in will largely mean the greater the chance of enjoying a return.
+The aim of the game is to profit as much as possible with your winning selections and make sure losing bets have an element of damage limitation.
+The more work you put in, the greater the chance of enjoying a return.

-While betting on football you may find yourself tempted to blindly back the team that you support for a win, or for a certain goalscorer.
-This is already a mistake!
-Considering the following before backing your squad.
+While betting on football, you may find yourself tempted to blindly back the team that you support for a win.
+This is not a solid football betting strategy!
+Consider the following before backing your club.

 How to Bet on Your Own Team

-No matter which team you support, the best bookmakers are likely to have stacks of available pre-match betting markets available and you’re likely to have In-Play punting opportunities as well.
+No matter which team you support, new betting sites are likely to have stacks of pre-match betting markets available.

 You can simply bet on your team to win the match.
 They might be enjoying a good run of form, have barely any injuries and be up against a team where you expect them to land the three points.
 There’s also the chance to add them to an accumulator.